This post contains affiliate links. Read my full disclosure policy here.

 - Important Dates

-But inside my bullet journal, I keep track of a running to-do list of 5-7 things I hope to accomplish this week.
+Then in my weekly spread, I outline a to-do list of 5-7 things I hope to accomplish this week.
 I identify my 5-7 things on Monday by assessing the big-picture items on my monthly spread and breaking down my goals, deadlines, and this month’s projects into action items.

 So my weekly goals list looks a little like this: